camjmoore/camjmoore/README.md

      /:/  /       \:\__\        \:\__\    \:\__\    \::/  /
      \/__/         \/__/         \/__/     \/__/     \/__/

-welcome to my github, the resulting wasteland of my experiences chasing buggy bliss
+welcome to my github, the resulting wasteland of my personal experiences chasing buggy bliss
 ```